jessia25/ES-CPSF-CacheAnalysis-WS22/README.md

 ## Disclaimer

-This is the first time we offer this exercise.
 Should you encounter something you think is a Bug, please let me (Nils) know, during lab sessions.

-Keep track of the Repository as I may add more features to the script.
+Keep track of the Repository as I may add more features.

 Also I do not support the usage of Windows, Linux is free of charge so get a copy.
 I am more than happy helping you install Linux on your machine.